-- Where organizations invest in software tooling and automation to support people to work smarter and faster.
+- Where organisations invest in software tooling and automation to support people to work smarter and faster.

 Collaboration workplace culture examples

-New, inspirational and adaptive models for embedding a collaborative workplace culture have evolved, that are timely, agile and relevant for 21st century organizations include four collaborative constructs:
+New, inspirational and adaptive models for embedding a collaborative workplace culture have evolved, that is timely, agile and relevant for 21st-century organizations include four collaborative constructs:

-- Teams and teaming; defined by what they are trying to achieve, may be transient, and are made up of a collection of diverse and different roles required to complete the purpose, goals or tasks.
-Also by sharing their complimentary skills, knowledge and experience they can contribute to a particular task, problem, creative conversation, discussion or activity through effective team processes, trusted relationships, role clarity and mutual accountability.
+- Teams and teaming; defined by what they are trying to achieve, maybe transient, and are made up of a collection of diverse and different roles required to complete the purpose, goals or tasks.
+Also by sharing their complementary skills, knowledge and experience they can contribute to a particular task, problem, creative conversation, discussion or activity through effective team processes, trusted relationships, role clarity, and mutual accountability.

 - Tribes: ANZ’s agile transformation uses terminology from the so-called “Spotify model” where it arranges workers into “tribes” of 150 people, and breaks down those tribes further into between 20 and 30 squads – each squad has a mix of people and skills to enable it to function autonomously and be self-contained.
 Where difference’s and diversity are maximized through creating discord and disagreement and even conflict to co-create generative solutions.